SurveyMonkey/graphql-ergonomock/README.md

 - `mocks` is an object where keys are the operation names and the values are the `mocks` input that `ergonomock()` would accept. (i.e. could be empty, or any shape that matches the expected response.)
 - `onCall` is a handler that gets called by any executed query.
 The call signature is `({operation: GraphQLOperation, response: any}) => void` where response is the full response being returned to that single query.
 The purpose of `onCall` is to provide some sort of spy (or `jest.fn()`) to make assertions on which calls went through, with which variables, and get a handle on the generated values from `ergonomock()`.
+- `resolvers` is an object where the keys are the `gql` type and the values are the mock resolver functions.
+It's designed to allow users to override or provide a default mock function for certain types. (e.g. custom scalar types) The call signature is `(root, args, context, info) => any`.

 <!-- ROADMAP -->
 ## Roadmap